-This state is characterized by having < 10% bluebunch wheatgrass and < 50% canopy cover.
+This state is characterized by having to < 10% bluebunch wheatgrass and < 50% canopy cover.
 State 2 is represented by two communities that differ in the percent canopy cover of woody species.
 Production in this state is considerably lower than in the Taller Bunchgrass State (1).
 Some native plants tend to increase under prolonged drought and/or heavy grazing practices.
 A few of these species may include prairie junegrass, Sandberg bluegrass, western yarrow, scarlet globemallow, hairy goldenaster, and fringed sagewort.

-Community 2.1 Shortgrass Community
+Community 2.1 Needleandthread Community

-The Shortgrass Community (2.1) is characterized by an herbaceous component dominated by shortgrasses with bluebunch wheatgrass is < 10% of species composition by dry weight.
-This composition makes it difficult for bluebunch wheatgrass to increase with simply a change in grazing management alone.
+The Needleandthread Community (2.1) is characterized by an herbaceous component dominated by Needleandthread with bluebunch wheatgrass being less than 10% of species composition by dry weight.
+This makes it difficult for bluebunch wheatgrass to increase with simply a change in grazing management alone.
 This community may or may not have a shrub component with canopy cover up to 20%.
 If a shrub component is present, it will most likely be dominated by Wyoming big sagebrush.
-The Shortgrass Community tends to occur if the forage component has been degraded but fire or brush control has kept the shrub community to < 20% cover.
-This community is at risk of shifting to the Altered Shrubland Community (2.2) without fire or other brush control.
+The Needleandthread Community tends to occur if the forage component has been degraded but fire or brush control has kept the shrub community to less than 20 % cover.
+This community is at risk of shifting to the Altered Shrubland Community (2.2) if without fire or other brush control.
 This shift can be accelerated when improper grazing management occurs.
 This most often happens when stocking rates are not adjusted to compensate for the decrease in forage production as shrub production increases.
-Canopy cover will likely be < 50%.
+Canopy cover will likely be less than 50%.
 Wind and water erosion may erode soil from plant interspaces.
-Soil fertility is reduced, soil compaction is increased, and resistance to soil surface erosion is less than in the Taller Bunchgrass State (1).
+Soil fertility is reduced, soil compaction is increased, and resistance to soil surface erosion has is less than in the Taller Bunchgrass State (1).

-Community 2.2 Altered Shrubland Community
+Community 2.2 Altered Shrub Community

-The Altered Shrubland Community (2.2) is characterized by > 20% woody canopy cover with shortgrasses in the understory.
+The Altered Shrubland Community (2.2) is characterized by < 20% woody canopy cover with needleandthread or shortgrasses in the understory.
 It has the appearance of shrub dominance with a degraded understory.
 The overstory is similar to the Shrubland Community (1.3) in the Taller Bunchgrass State (1).
 Wyoming big sagebrush typically dominates the shrub component but rabbitbrush and/or Woods' rose may share dominance.
-The understory in the community can be dominated by forbs and shortgrasses.
+The understory in the community can be dominated by needleandthread to an understory dominated by forbs and shortgrasses.
 Failure to adjust stocking rate as shrub cover increases results in further degradation of the herbaceous community causing an increase in bare ground between shrubs.
-This community can have a dense canopy of shrubs with sparse understory making it difficult to return to the Shortgrass Community of a community in the Taller Bunchgrass State, even if brush is removed.
+This community can have a dense canopy of shrubs with sparse understory making it difficult to return to the Needleandthread Community or a community within the Taller Bunchgrass, even if brush is removed.
 Reseeding and other cultural practices may be needed.
 When overgrazing continues, invasive grass and forb species move into the plant community and the site can transition to the Sparsely Vegetated State (3) or the Invaded State (4).
-Until the Altered Shrubland Community (2.2) crosses the threshold into the Sparsely Vegetated State (3) or the Invaded State (4) this community can be managed toward the Shortgrass Community (2.1) using prescribed grazing and strategic weed control.
+Until the Altered Shrubland Community (2.2) crosses the threshold into the Sparsely Vegetated State (3) or the Invaded State (4) this community can be managed toward the Needleandthread Community (2.1) using prescribed grazing and strategic weed control.